-- 3(a) The online teacher establishes a positive and safe climate in the classroom and participates in maintaining a healthy environment in the school or program as a whole (e.g., digital etiquette, Internet safety, Acceptable Use Policy [AUP]). - 3(b)3(f) The online teacher performs management tasks (e.g., tracks student enrollments, communication logs, attendance records, etc.)applies best practices to foster student motivation and engagement in online learning environments. - 3(g) The online teacher uses effective time management strategies (e.g., provides timely and consistent effective feedback, provides course materials in a timely manner, use online tool functionality to improve instructional efficiency). - 3(h) The online teacher demonstrates application in addressing technical issues online students may have. - 3(c)3(i) The online teacher is an effective and responsive communicator who demonstrates and models the ability to select and use appropriate forms of communication.
+- 3(f) The online teacher applies best practices to foster student motivation and engagement in online learning environments. - 3(g) The online teacher provides timely and effective feedback. - 3(h) The online teacher demonstrates application in addressing technical issues online students may have. - 3(i) The online teacher is an effective and responsive communicator who demonstrates and models the ability to select and use appropriate forms of communication.

-Standard 1: Knowledge of Online Education - The online teacher understands the central concepts, tools of inquiry, and structures in online instruction and creates learning experiences that take advantage of the transformative potential in online learning environments.
 Standard 4: Content Knowledge.
 The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) he or she teaches and creates learning experiences that make the discipline accessible and meaningful for learners to assure mastery of the content.